 - ½ cup Swerve Brown Sweetener

-- 2 tablespoon Cider Vinegar or Dill Pickle Juice
+- 2 tablespoons Cider Vinegar or Dill Pickle Juice

 - Preheat oven to 350 degrees.